 (4) Minimize the burden of the collection of information on those who are to respond, through use, as appropriate, of automated, electronic, mechanical, and other collection technologies; e.g., permitting electronic submission of responses.

-Respondents: Arriving international passengers, owners and operators of arriving international means of conveyance, importers/exporters who wish to import or export plants and plant products, and importers/exporters who wish to import or export animals and animal products.
+Respondents: Arriving international passengers, owners and operators of arriving international means of conveyances, and importers/exporters who import or export animals and animal products.

 All responses to this notice will be summarized and included in the request for OMB approval.
 All comments will also become a matter of public record.Start Signature